-PhD in Urban and Regional Dvlp.
+PhD in Regional Dvlp.
 Planning Curriculum

 The following are doctoral-level courses offered by the School of Planning.
 See the curriculum page of the Master of Community Planning program for additional courses available to doctoral students.
 Download the curriculum for the PhD program.